Arseniyyy/Arseniyyy/README.md

-- 👋 Hi, I’m @Arseniyyy
+- 👋 Hi, I’m Arseny Koshelnik
-- 👀 I’m interested in artificial intelligence, Python language and Raspberry Pi development
+- 👀 I’m interested in artificial intelligence, Raspberry Pi development and web-development but most curious about Django
-- 🌱 I’m currently learning how to work with a raspberry pi's gpio pins using Python
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on the eyecar (https://avt.global/) development with my classmates
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me: arskosh05@mail.ru
+- 📫 How to reach me: https://t.me/iamarseny